The Way of Water—El Paso

 San Jacinto Plaza, Downtown El Paso

-Project partners include The University of Texas at El Paso’s Department of Theatre and Dance, College of Health Sciences—Dept. of Social Work, College of Science, and College of Engineering, Center for Environmental Resource Management, UTEP’s One Water Cluster, Wesleyan University’s College of Environment, Mountain Movement, and Eco El Paso
+Project partners include: The University of Texas at El Paso’s Department of Theatre and Dance, UTEP’s Department of Music and UTEP’s Chorale, UTEP’s Center for Environmental Resource Management, UTEP’s One Water Cluster, Wesleyan University’s College of Environment, El Paso County Water Improvement District No.1, International Boundary and Water Commission, Rio Bosque Wetlands Park, Eco El Paso, and Mountain Movement Dance Company.